Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DuX_EFO4F8w.md

 ### Transcript

-> can i take a guess of how many updates sure 45 000. nine more updates geez that's a long time given how we make like roughly two updates a year i think that's that's uh that's a long way from from goals that's that's going to take forever game's never going to be done and i think we want to be done at the game at some point so i mean
+> can i take a guess of how many updates sure 45 000. nine more updates geez that's a long time given how we make like roughly two updates a year i think that's that's, that's a long way from from goals that's that's going to take forever game's never going to be done and i think we want to be done at the game at some point so i mean